ebaauw/homebridge-hue/README.md

 - Edit `~/.homebridge/config.json` and add the `Hue` platform provided by homebridge-hue, see [**Configuration**](#configuration);
 - Run homebridge-hue for the first time, press the link button on (each of) your bridge(s), or unlock the deCONZ gateway(s) through their web app.
 Note the bridgeid/username pair for each bridge and/or gateway in the log output.
 Edit `config.json` to include these, see [**Configuration**](#configuration).

-Once homebridge is up and running with the homebridge-hue plugin, you might want to daemonise it and start it automatically on login or system boot.
-See the [homebridge Wiki](https://github.com/nfarina/homebridge/wiki) for more info how to do that on MacOS or on a Raspberry Pi.
+Once Homebridge is up and running with the homebridge-hue plugin, you might want to daemonise it and start it automatically on login or system boot.
+See the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for more info how to do that on MacOS or on a Raspberry Pi.

 Somehow `sudo npm -g update` doesn't always seem to work.
 To update homebridge-hue, simply issue another `sudo npm -g i homebridge-hue@latest`.
 Please check the [release notes](https://github.com/ebaauw/homebridge-hue/releases) before updating homebridge-hue.
 Note that a change to the minor version typically indicates that you need to review/redo your HomeKit configuration.
 Due to changes in the mapping how Hue bridge resources are exposed, HomeKit might treat them as new accessories, services, and/or characteristics, losing any assignment to HomeKit rooms, scenes, actions, and triggers.
 To revert to a previous version, specify the version when installing homebridge-hue, as in: `sudo npm -g i homebridge-hue@0.4.49`.

 ### Configuration
-In homebridge's `config.json` you need to specify homebridge-hue as a platform plugin.
+In Homebridge's `config.json` you need to specify homebridge-hue as a platform plugin.
 Furthermore, you need to specify what you want to expose to HomeKit, see the examples below.
 See the [WiKi](https://github.com/ebaauw/homebridge-hue/wiki/Configuration) for a complete reference of the `config.json` settings used by homebridge-hue.

 The example below is a typical configuration for a v2 (square) bridge, which already exposes the Philips Hue lights, Hue motion sensors, Hue dimmer switches, and Hue taps to HomeKit.
 With this configuration, homebridge-hue exposes the non-Philips lights.
 ```json